YuanYuanOwO/Leaf-docs/docs/en/reference/config/gale-world.md

     <tr><td><i>Vanilla behavior</i></td><td><code>false</code></td></tr>
     </table>

-12. Whether to attempt to respawn the ender dragon after an end crystal has been placed in one of the right positions on the fountain.
+12. Whether able to attempt to respawn the ender dragon after an end crystal has been placed in one of the right positions on the fountain.

     <table>
     <tr><td></td><td><b>Default</b></td><td></td><td></td></tr>